Medically reviewed by Drugs.com. Last updated on Jun 25, 2020.

 Analgesic: Parenteral: 3 to 6 hours

 Oral: Immediate release: 7 to 9 hours; Extended release: 9 to 11 hours

 Special Populations: Renal Function Impairment

-There is an increase of 26%, 57%, and 65% in bioavailability in patients with mild, moderate, and severe renal function impairment, respectively.
+There is an increase of 26%, 57%, and 65% in bioavailability in patients with mild, moderate, and severe renal impairment, respectively.

 Special Populations: Hepatic Function Impairment

-Bioavailability of orally administered oxymorphone may be markedly increased in patients with moderate to severe hepatic function impairment.
+Bioavailability of orally administered oxymorphone may be markedly increased in patients with moderate to severe hepatic impairment.

 Special Populations: Elderly